A Quantum Encoding of Traveling Salesperson Tours via Route Generation, Cost Phases, and a Reversible Valid-Permutation Oracle: Encoding

-\begin{enumerate} \item For each time step $t$ and each label $i$, compare the register $\ket{x_t}$ with the binary encoding of $i$.
-If they are equal, flip the ancilla qubit corresponding to label $i$.
-This accumulates the parity of occurrences of label $i$ across all time steps.
+together with a permutation flag qubit $\ket{0}_{\mathrm{perm}}$.
+For each time step $t$ and each label $i\in\mathcal{P}$, the register $\ket{x_t}$ is compared with the binary encoding of $i$.
+If they are equal, the parity ancilla associated with $i$ is flipped.
+A multi-controlled $X$ gate from all parity ancillas onto the permutation flag then gives

+The equality tests are realized by temporarily bit-flipping controls corresponding to $0$-bits in the binary representation of $i$, applying a $C^bX$ gate to the corresponding parity ancilla, and undoing the temporary $X$ gates.
+The permutation stage uses $(n-1)^2$ gates of type $C^bX$ and one $C^{n-1}X$ gate.
+According to \cref{tab:resources}, this requires $ \Order{n^2\log_2(n)} $ CX gates and the same asymptotic number of T gates.

+For $n=4$, the fixed start city is $3$, there are $T=3$ route positions, and each route label is encoded by two qubits.
+The labels $00$, $01$, and $10$ represent cities $0$, $1$, and $2$, respectively, while $11$ is disallowed.
+The circuit in \cref{fig:perm-validity-circuit} computes the parity of each permitted label over all three route positions and then computes the permutation-validity flag.
+For example, the string $(0,1,3)$ fails because label $2$ occurs zero times, so $p_2(\x)=0$.